MeasurementLegit/MeasurementLegit/README.md

 # :wave: Hello Everyone!
 Take as much time as you want!

 There's no time limit, feel free to see my profile as long as you want.
-Anyway, I'm Vanza Setia, a passionate teenager (18 years old) on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them feedback. **I have done over 15 projects and given over 300 feedback on Frontend Mentor**.

-If you haven't joined [Frontend Mentor](https://www.frontendmentor.io/) yet, then I highly recommend you to join the community.
-It's **free**, **beginner friendly**, and **also help you show your skill**.
+Well, I am Geronimo Klokowski, a German teenager.
+I am 13 years old and found my hobby in programming about 2 years ago.
+Besides programming I also like to play video games or spend time with my friends.

-My goal is to have a **full time job in a company as a Junior Frontend Web Developer**.
+My goal is to be a **developer for a big company e.g. Google, Apple, Microsoft.**.

-Besides coding, I also enjoy reading comics and playing video games. :smile:

 ## :bar_chart: GitHub Stats

 |                                                                                                           |                                                                                      |